sandboxie-plus/Sandboxie/README.md

 - GunGunGun - Vietnamese

 All translators are encouraged to look at the [Localization notes and tips](https://git.io/J9G19) before sending a translation.

-## 🤝 Support the project

-If you find Sandboxie useful, then feel free to contribute through our [Contribution guidelines](./CONTRIBUTING.md).